This article provides examples of codes for K-means clustering visualization in R using the factoextra

 K-means clustering calculation example

-• Calculate k-means clustering using k = 3.
+) and scale the data to make variables comparable - Calculate k-means clustering using k = 3.
 As the final result of k-means clustering result is sensitive to the random starting assignments, we specify nstart = 25.
 This means that R will try 25 different random starting assignments and then select the best results.

 # Compute k-means with k = 3